dardub/ls-module-tumblr/readme.md

 1. Done!

 ## Usage
-Add this code to your page (and change the username parameter):
+Add this code to your page (and change the username parameter).
+Caching must be enabled - the Tumblr API is unreliable.

 ```php
 	<?